September 20, 2023

-Perhaps you, like millions of other people, saw the Oscar-winning movie Frozen.
+Perhaps you remember the Oscar-winning children’s film Frozen.
 Frozen tells the story of two sisters, Anna and Elsa.
 Elsa is an unusual child: she can freeze things.
 When Elsa creates snow slides, both sisters have a blast.
 When Elsa accidentally freezes Anna, trouble ensues.
-Some boards are like Elsa.
-They inadvertently freeze opportunities that offer their nonprofit’s a better life.
+Like Elsa, who freezes her sister, nonprofit boards can unintentionally freeze the wrong thing.
+While Elsa’s powers are magical, the way boards hold back on opportunities is authentic—and can have lasting consequences.

 Let me explain.

 Perhaps your board is satisfied with the status quo.
-Things are going well now after some bumps in the past.
-Even though everything’s not perfect, why upset the “apple cart”?
-“Ifs it’s not broke, don’t fix it.”
+Things are going well after some bumps in the past.
+Even though everything’s not perfect, why upset the apple cart?
+If it’s not broken, why fix it?

-However, when board members avoid all risks, they freeze and kill opportunities.
+However, when board members automatically avoid risks, they freeze—and kill—opportunities.

-Several years ago, CEO Laura articulated in detail her needs and frustrations with her organization’s income diversification efforts.
-I recommended several options, including my affordable mentor program.
-Laura and her board loved the objectives and the proposed results, but the board froze and voted to invest in a new sofa for the front lobby.
-(I can’t make this stuff up!)
-By now, the sofa’s stained and worn, Laura’s moved on, and the board still struggles to grow revenue from an even weaker platform.
+CEO Laura articulated her frustrations with her organization’s income diversification efforts several years ago.
+I recommended several options, including my mentor program, to develop a revenue strategy.
+Laura and her board loved the objectives and the proposed results, but the board froze and voted no. The following month, they decided to invest the funds they had set aside for capacity growth on new lobby furniture.
+(You can’t make this stuff up!)
+By now, the furniture is worn, Laura’s moved on, and the nonprofit’s revenue has been slowly dropping for a decade.

 Growing—even maintaining organizations—requires taking risks.

-Taking calculated, smart risks improves decision making long-term–that is, what doesn’t and does work.
-Even if a worst-case scenario happens, deciding moves nonprofits to more wisdom, solutions, and possibilities.
-Acting on smart risks teaches us about our challenges and, from here, allows us to see new options.
+Taking calculated risks improves decision-making in the long term—determining what does and doesn’t work.
+Even if a worst-case scenario happens, the decision leads nonprofits to more wisdom, solutions, and possibilities.
+Acting on smart risks teaches us about our challenges and opens new options.

 Most important, low-probability/low-consequence risks often succeed.
 The actions create results.
 They solve problems.
-Most groups I work with see their investments returned ten times over or more.
+Most groups I work with see their investments returned tenfold or more.
 It’s thrilling to be doing something!
 It bubbles hope in the ranks.
 Working together, we take calculated risks.
 We measure the results.
-As necessary, we adjust the course to risks.
+As necessary, we adjust the course to manage risks.

 Got Risk?
 A Nonprofit Risk Mitigation Example